 Qualified real property eligible for Section 179 was expanded to include personal property used predominantly to furnish lodging.
 For example, this includes beds, furniture, appliances, roofs, HVAC property, fire protection, alarm systems and security systems.
 To qualify, these items must be placed in service after the business property was placed in service.

 3. Luxury Auto Limits

-Below are the auto limits beginning for the 2018 tax year under tax reform.
+Below are the auto limits for the 2022 tax year.
 Remember to add $8,000 to the first-year amounts when bonus depreciation is taken.

 Any depreciation that is not allowed because of these annual limitations is allowed once the vehicle reaches the end of the depreciation schedule but is still subject to certain limits:

 There are different depreciation guidelines for business vehicles weighing more than 6,000 lbs, so be sure to check in with your accountant!

 Small business owners should also consider whether to buy or lease the automobile.
 Leased vehicles are not depreciated, but instead you can deduct the lease payment itself.
 When the value of the leased vehicle is above a certain amount, you need to subtract an “income inclusion” amount, which is intended to equalize the tax benefits from leasing and owning business vehicles.

 Candace is the founder of NewWay Accounting and is a CPA who specializes in working with fellow entrepreneurs.
 She strives to take the fear and anxiety out of taxes and help empower small business owners to feel more confident and in control of their finances.

 Sign up to get tax and bookkeeping hacks for entrepreneurs delivered straight to your inbox twice a month!